ibd1279/vulkangotutorial/README.md

 This tutorial does not cover the entire vulkan tutorial.
 Instead it focuses on the [Drawing a Triangle](https://vulkan-tutorial.com/Drawing_a_triangle/Setup/Base_code) section of the tutorial.

 Since this tutorial is based on the Vulkan Tutorial, the scope is limited in a similar way.
 It doesn't expect knowledge of OpenGL, but it does expect a basic understanding of computer graphics.

-## Approach

-The Vulkan Tutorial is more comfortable with changing lines of already written code.
-The result is that the tutorial adds a concept, then abstracts it when needed.

-I generally prefer tutorials to be additive.
-As a result I generally introduce the abstraction / helper functions earlier in order to avoid changed lines in the diffs.

-Often, where the vulkan tutorial adds methods on the application class for each function, I've decided to use anonymous functions inside of a method.
-I felt this kept many of the related concepts closer together.

-Lastly, my implementation panics on failures.
-I don't really handle them, as this is a tutorial and not a final application.

 ## Resources